Android2771/rpi-discord-display/README.md

 ## Running the project
 ### Discord Bot Client
-Create a [Discord Application](https://discord.com/developers/applications) and place the token and the discord bot's ID as node arguments
+Create a [Discord Application](https://discord.com/developers/applications) and place the token and the discord bot's ID as arguments
 ```sh
 node bot.js <token> <bot ID>
 ```